uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/par_for_body.rst

 ===============
 **[req.parallel_for_body]**

-A type `Body` satisfies the `ParallelForBody` if it meets the following requirements:
+A type `Body` satisfies `ParallelForBody` if it meets the following requirements:

 ----------------------------------------------------------------------